-One of the most popular methods for hanging drapery is ring clips which are clipped to the top edge of the drapery panel with rings sliding over the rod.
+One of the most popular methods for hanging drapery is curtain clips which are clipped to the top edge of the drapery panel with rings sliding over the rod.

-You can use this method to hang any type of drapery panel, since you simply clip the ring to the panel.
-If you want a little bit more length out of your panel, ring clips are a great way to add 1-2 inches, since the clips means the fabric hangs just below the drapery rod.
+You can use curtain clips to hang any type of drapery panel, since you simply clip the ring to the panel.
+If you want a little bit more length out of your panel, curtain clips are a great way to add 1-2 inches, since the clips means the fabric hangs just below the drapery rod.